 If you receive any institutional gift aid such as a merit scholarship, this will need to be factored into the calculation of your room and meal plan refund.
 Be assured that calculation and adjustments will be made in a way that ensures equity for our students in this process.

 The Center for Student Success and Engagement (CSSE) remains committed to providing academic support to MCLA students.
-In an effort to support students in successfully transitioning to remote learning, the deadline for requesting tutorial support is extended to April 10, 2020.
 For students seeking tutorial support, please submit requests online through the MCLA portal as follows: Portal > Student Academics > Request a Tutorial

 Student Affairs has created MCLA Community Connections, a page where you can chat with Student Affairs staff and connect to MCLA activities and traditions.
 This page will be regularly updated with new content and Student Affairs would love suggestions about what else to include!